 “Tell me, why would I want to read your book?”

 3. Position your book where buyers can SEE IT!

-So how can you get your new book at the top of search results?
+How can you get your new book listing on Amazon at the top of search results?
 You can do this by selecting the right categories and keywords.

-Do you know that you can have more than two categories for your book?
+Are you aware that you can have more than two categories for your book?

-Do you know about keyword search volume and keyword difficulty?
+Do you understand keyword search volume and keyword difficulty?

-You can find even more information in another article: Amazon Keywords And Amazon Categories For Books And Kindle
+You can find even more information in another article about Amazon keywords and categories for books.